jwodder/check-wheel-contents/README.rst

 W202 — Wheel library has undeclared toplevel entry
 --------------------------------------------------
-This check is only enabled if the ``--toplevel`` command line option or ``toplevel`` configuration option is given.
-This check fails if there is a file or directory at the root of the purelib or platlib section of the wheel that is not listed in the ``toplevel`` option.  ``*.pth`` files are ignored for the purposes of this check.
+This check is only enabled if the ``--toplevel`` option is set.
+This check fails if there is a file or directory at the root of the purelib or platlib section of the wheel that is not listed in the ``--toplevel`` option.
+``*.pth`` files are ignored for the purposes of this check.